philnguyen/soft-contract/README.md

   This is a dependent contract, which means `x …` can appear free in `d`.
 * `(struct/c id c …)` produces a contract matching values created by constructor `id` and each component matches contract `c`.

+#### Example: `argmin`

+The `Main Examples` menu has two versions of the same function `argmin`, one correct and one incorrect.
+The function takes a function and a list, then produce the list element that minimizes the function.

+In `argmin_unsafe`, `argmin` requires its first argument to be a function producing `number`.
+However, `number?` includes complex numbers in Racket, which `<` is not defined on.
+This specification of `argmin` is therefore unsafe, in the sense that there exists an input to `argmin` that satisfies its contract but causes `argmin` to break either its own contract or its contract with some other component (in this case, `argmin` would break the implicit contract of `<` requiring its arguments to be real numbers).

+The counterexample in this case is higher-order, and it's a specific combination of arguments:
+* the first argument is a function producing a non-real number
+* the second argument is a list of length at least 2, otherwise the comparison `<` is not triggered

+The right fix in this case would be a stricter contract on `argmin`'s argument, requiring its first argument to produce a real number.
+With this fix, our system verifies that `argmin` is safe, which can be seen in example `argmin_safe`.